Continental shelf: Shelf seas

 Indian Ocean shelf seas are dominated by major river systems, including the Ganges and Indus rivers.
 The shelf seas around New Zealand are complicated because the submerged continent of Zealandia creates wide plateaus.
 Shelf seas around Antarctica and the shores of the Arctic Ocean are influenced by sea ice production and polynya.

 There is evidence that changing wind, rainfall, and regional ocean currents in a warming ocean are having an effect on some shelf seas.
+Coastal flooding events related to currents called shelfbreak jets are being investigated by New England researchers along the East Coast of the United States.
 Improved data collection via Integrated Ocean Observing Systems in shelf sea regions is making identification of these changes possible.